PavanRangani/docs/docs/prd/tasks/browse-group-task.md

 ## Overview

-Sometimes Managers needs to show the tasks of their groups to help load-balance the work.
+Sometimes Managers needs to see the tasks of their their team members to help load-balance the work.
 Sometimes the member of the team are not available for couples of the days, so the manager needs to check his/her queue and change the assignment to other person.
-So we have implemented a group task so that he/she can easily track that information.
-Group tasks are shown based on pre-defined groups.
+So we have implemented a group tasks page where managers where he/she can easily track that information for team members of group.
+Group tasks page provides some pre-defined groups to view the tasks.

 ## System Rule
-- Group task is applicable to everyone.
+- Group task is accessible to everyone.
+(Not only admin)
 - It shows tasks based on the value selected in the `Group` filter.
 Group will be:
     - `Client Services Team` - Client Associates, Client Managers & CA Pool
     - `Client Associates` -  Client Associates & CA Pool